apache/directory-fortress-core/README-QUICKSTART-APACHEDS.md

 ___________________________________________________________________________________
 ## Document Overview

- * This document contains instructions to download, install and test Apache Fortress Core, Web and Rest components with an Apache Directory server.
+ * This document contains instructions to install Apache Fortress Core, Web and Rest components with Apache Directory server.
  * All of the instructions to complete these tasks (including ApacheDS installation) are contained within.
  * Uses Fortress version 1.0-RC42